 Many women think about egg freezing later in life, past the age of 35, when many of their eggs can no longer lead to a healthy pregnancy.

-Approximately half of the eggs you choose to freeze may develop into an embryo, which then has less than a 50 per cent chance of leading to pregnancy.
-Due to this, it's recommended that women freeze their eggs at a younger age when more healthy eggs can be produced, leading to a greater chance of pregnancy in the future.
+Approximately half of the eggs you choose to freeze may develop into an embryo, which then has less than a 50 percent chance of leading to pregnancy.
+Due to this, it’s recommended that women freeze their eggs at a younger age when more healthy eggs can be produced, leading to a greater chance of pregnancy in the future.

-his may be the time you need them most, but freezing your eggs at a later age will mean:
+His may be the time you need them most, but freezing your eggs at a later age will mean:

 As well as this, pregnancy in older mothers always comes with extra complications, whether you’re using frozen eggs or not.
 Risks including gestational diabetes, high blood pressure and losing the pregnancy.
 All are more prevalent in older pregnant women.